njones61/ce547/docs/unit1/03_darcy/darcy_read.md

 # Pre-Class - Darcy's Law

-In this pre-class, we will introduce Darcy's Law...
+In this pre-class, we will introduce Darcy's Law, which serves as the foundation for groundwater modeling and understanding flow through porous media.
+Developed by French civil engineer Henry Darcy through experiments in the 1800s, this law provides a simple equation to calculate the volumetric flow rate through soil.
+It states that flow is directly proportional to hydraulic conductivity, cross-sectional area, and head difference, while being inversely proportional to the length of the flow path.

 Slides (Darcy's Law - Intro): [darcy-intro.pptx](darcy-intro.pptx)